 Export to PDF

-On iPad and iPhone, you can export your document in .PDF format by going to the the Export Tab, and then tap on the "PDF" icon.
+On iPad and iPhone, you can export your document in .PDF format by going to the the Export Tab, and then tapping on the PDF icon.

 We recommend that you export your file as .PDF when you want to print it or share them with a person who's not familiar with a vector graphic design software.